apascualucsd/Filter_Related_Distortion/README.md

 FIR_filter: Pass through a 30-tap linear phase FIR Filter

-FIR_filter_matched: ass the output of the FIR filter through the Matched filter
+FIR_filter_matched: Pass the output of the FIR filter through the Matched filter